pramahaditamaputra/AlamiTestMobile/README.md

 ### If i get more time to build this app
 ```
-I will research to make a good mock up design before implement to the code, Enhanced code more strongly type with Typescript
+I will research to make a good mock up design before implement to the code, Enhance code to be more strongly type with Typescript
 ```